Hoe and Worthing Archive: Gorgate

 Norfolk Chronicle 30th September 1780

-Francis Mowatt mortgaged the property in 1773 to Edward Pratt of Ryston Hall for £900.
-It subsequently belonged to the Rev Thomas Crowe Munnings, rector of Beetley and East Bilney.
+Francis Mowatt mortgaged the property in 1773 to Edward Pratt of Ryston Hall for £900 (Deed in Norfolk Record Office PRA 409, 379X9) .
+By 1792 it belonged to the Rev Thomas Crowe Munnings, rector of Beetley and East Bilney.
 Munnings was also a farmer, celebrated for his promotion of turnip growing.
 He published Plans for the Protecting and Preserving Turnips in Dereham in 1817.

 Munnings